jonasjaeger-sci/mod905/examples/test/test-gromacs/test-gromacs/README.rst

 3) Reverse the velocities of the configuration output from 2)
 4) Integrate forward in time for n steps.

-The trajectories from 2) and 4) should match at least within the accuracy for short simulations.
+The trajectories from 2) and 4) should match for short simulations.
+A complicating factor is here that we can use two formats for GROMACS, .gro and .g96, with different precision.
+You can compare the outcome for these two cases by modifying the ``engines.rst`` file.

 In this example we perform the integration in different ways: